 - What are people’s expectations from my brand and industry?

 The general rule is your color palette should be minimal; you can pick two or three main colors that you can use in ads.
 If you use an entire rainbow of colors, the viewer won’t know what to focus on.
 A couple of contrasting colors make the important point stand out.
 You have to make your color choice wisely, as it will greatly impact the audience.
 Check out the detailed guide about color combinations in display ads.

 The typeface is also influential.
 There are plenty of fonts that you can incorporate, but that doesn’t mean you should use a bunch of vague fonts in your display ads.

 Again you can form a hierarchy with different, complementary typefaces.
 Use unusual fonts for the essential information you want to convey.
 A more traditional font can be incorporated to add information.
-You can also use the bold typeface in places where you want the copy to stand out.
+You can also use the bold typeface where you want the copy to stand out.

 Have you heard of the KISS principle?
 It means ‘Keep it simple.’
 Though the phrase originates in product design, it can be applied in any context.
 Display ads are meant to be compact; you aren’t going to bring your whole company’s story in a 300×250 ad.
 So, you should definitely keep it simple.
 You have to convey your message clearly and quickly.

 For B2C ads, you would want to display your product.
-You can do this and while still keeping it minimalistic.
+You can do this while still keeping it minimalistic.
 The trick is to use a high-resolution image that doesn’t clutter your message or CTA.

 Customized images and graphics

-Never use images to just fill up space.
+Never use images to fill up space.
 Or because you think you need to have them in your display ad.
-You know how essential images are in marketing, and you have also heard that you are more likely to remember information that you see than hear.
+You know how essential images are in marketing, and you have also heard that you are more likely to remember information you see than hear.
 Why is this even the case?
 Images communicate valuable information in a moment.
 That’s why it’s so important in marketing.
-And why you shouldn’t’ use images for the sake of it.
+And why you shouldn’t use images for the sake of it.
 They have to serve a purpose.

 Good designs with smart targeting can make you cure widespread blindness towards banners.
 So, make sure you follow key design principles to come up with the best display ads possible.

 The first thing is to develop an effective structure that has a clear value proposition and CTA.
 Choose a simple color palette that depicts your marketing and branding goals.
 For typography, construct a hierarchy that makes sure the most important information stands out.
 Keep your overall design simple and elegant.
-And finally, opt for the images that are unique and grab the attention of your audience.
+And finally, opt for images that are unique and grab the attention of your audience.